inaka/elvis_core/doc_rules/elvis_style/dont_repeat_yourself.md

 Code duplication is a significant issue in software development for several reasons:

-- **Harder to maintain**: repeated logic must be updated in multiple locations
+- **Harder to maintain**: repeated logic needs to be updated in multiple locations
 - **increased risk of bugs**: more code increases the likelihood of bugs, some of which may be harder to detect and fix
 - **code bloat**: unnecessary code growth makes the codebase larger, harder to read, and more